 Although ACIP guidelines recommend that booster vaccination should be based on the results of the RFFIT, the test is not mandated, and some veterinarians may opt for the booster instead of the titer.

 AVMA LIFE offers rabies vaccination benefits

-AVMA LIFE, the AVMA insurance trust that provides life and disability insurance plans, offers rabies vaccination coverage with its Member Basic Protection Package for veterinarians and with the Student Basic Protection Package for veterinary students.
+AVMA LIFE includes rabies vaccination coverage with its Member Basic Protection Package for veterinarians and with the Student Basic Protection Package for veterinary students.
 Up to $600 will be paid for a series of rabies prophylaxis given to a member veterinarian or an eligible dependent either before or after rabies exposure; the student plan provides a benefit up to $300.
 Rabies titers also are covered under both the member and student plans.
-AVMA Life also sponsors the Wellness Booth at the AVMA Convention annually, which offers rabies titers for veterinarians/dependents, staff and veterinary students at $50 per titer.
+AVMA Life also sponsors the Wellness Booth at the AVMA Convention annually, offering $50 rabies titers for veterinarians, dependents, team members, and veterinary students.

 Coverage of rabies pre-exposure vaccinations for veterinary technicians and other staff

-To our knowledge, the veterinary practice is not required to pay for rabies vaccination for veterinary staff; however, practice owners should consult their state regulations to determine their obligations and should weigh the benefits of providing the vaccination to their employees.
-Note that the cost of post-exposure rabies prophylaxis can easily reach into the thousands, and may involve workers compensation claims; providing pre-exposure rabies vaccination could not only provide protection for staff, but could reduce overall costs associated with rabies exposure.
-If you offer medical benefits to your staff, check with your health insurance carrier to make sure this a covered benefit.
+To our knowledge, the veterinary practice is not required to pay for rabies vaccination for veterinary staff.
+However, practice owners should consult state regulations to determine their obligations and should weigh the benefits of providing the vaccination to their employees.
+Note that the cost of post-exposure rabies prophylaxis can easily reach into the thousands, and may involve workers compensation claims.
+Providing pre-exposure rabies vaccination could not only provide protection for staff, but could reduce overall costs associated with rabies exposure.
+If you offer medical benefits to your staff, check with your health insurance carrier to make sure this is a covered benefit.